-Because the figure accounts for fees on top of interest charges, it provides a more accurate picture of your borrowing costs.
+Because the figure accounts for fees on top of interest charges, it provides a more accurate picture of your borrowing costs and is different than the ‘interest rate’ on your credit card.

 APR expresses your interest cost in annual terms, but conceptualizing it isn’t practical or realistic using this time frame.